-Now that you know what is included in the New York Pass and what are its advantages, this is the summary to help you make a decision.
+Now that you know what's included in the New York Pass and what the benefits are, here's the summary to help you make your decision.
 The New York Pass is for you if:

-- You want to squeeze the most out of New York and spend all day visiting attractions and landmarks back to back.
+- You want to squeeze the most out of New York and spend all day seeing things.

-- You are going to be in New York for up to 10 days.
+- You will be in New York for up to 10 days

-- You are going to take the Hop on Hop off bus tour if you want to.
+- You are going to do the Hop on Hop off bus tour or not

 - You don't want to waste any of your travel time waiting in line to get into places.

-You can choose a duration of between one and ten days for this pass, but my recommendation is to avoid the single-day pass, as it will most likely not work out for you.
-It is best to select three, five, or seven days, which at a rate of 4 or 5 attractions per day will save you quite a bit of money.
+You can choose a duration of one to ten days for this pass, but my recommendation is to avoid the one day pass, as it will most likely not work out for you.
+It is best to select three, five or seven days, which at a rate of 4 or 5 attractions per day will save you quite a bit of money.

 Finally, a reminder of my most important recommendation: enjoy your visit to New York!
-It's easy to forget that you're in a city full of life and things to discover when you have a list of things to do and just focus on crossing them off, which can be the risk of buying a tourist pass.
+It's easy to forget that you are in a city full of life and things to discover when you have a list of things to do and just focus on crossing them off, which can be the danger of buying a tourist pass.

 Other passes to discover New York

-If you have not yet decided on the New York Pass and prefer to explore in detail what are the alternative tourist cards that exist, I leave you a list with the practical guides I have prepared on each pass and the comparative article where you can see the pros and cons of each:
+If you have not yet decided on the New York Pass and you prefer to explore in detail what are the alternative tourist cards that exist, I leave you a list with the practical guides I have prepared on each pass and the comparative article where you can see the advantages and disadvantages of each one: